-One of the biggest challenges to healthy eating can be lack of time.
-Healthy eating plays an important role in meeting long-term goals; but with so many other things on our plate it can be easy to put our nutrition goals on the back burner and opt to grab a meal out or run through a drive-thru.
-Meal planning and preparation can help not only save time and money but allow you to stick to your goals.
-Here are 10 quick and easy healthy meal planning tips:
+We know healthy eating plays an important role in meeting long-term health goals, but with so many other things on our plate it can be easy to put our nutrition goals on the back burner and opt to grab a meal out or run through a drive-thru.
+Although it takes a little time upfront, meal planning and preparation saves you time and money in the long run while helping you stick to your goals!

 1. Create a master recipe list